dev-iskan/vue-tests/readme.txt

 here we create test called 'test' which should do works assertion which should test whether component contain in html 'Hello vue' or not

+In order to run single test we just need to specify name: npm run test App.. where actually name is regexp which finds all matching tests

+structure:
+    structure of tests should be like, if you want to test component in base folder of component we create __tests__ folder where we create special files with same name as component for example AppHello in the file we describe again test with same name as component and test file itself, where inside each function we assign test with only one assertion and name it with its responsibillity, it('renders Hello text')